-- A Ignition electrodes - B Ionisation electrode - 1.
-Check the electrodes for wear and contamination. - 2.
-Clean the electrodes with a small brush (not a wire brush) or sandpaper. - Check the electrode gaps.
-If the gaps are outside the tolerance range or the electrodes are damaged, replace and realign the electrodes together with new gaskets.
+- A Ignition/monitoring electrode - 1.
+Check the ignition/monitoring electrode for wear and dirt. - 2.
+Clean the ignition/monitoring electrode with a small brush (not a wire brush) or sandpaper. - Check the electrode gaps.
+If the gaps are not as specified or the ignition/monitoring electrode is damaged, replace the electrodes and gaskets and adjust them as required.